zlogic/mendix-docs/content/en/docs/releasenotes/control-center/_index.md

 #### Fixes

 * We fixed an issue where the export to Excel from the AppsOverview was wrongly setting the DBRam value.
+(Ticket 239384)

 ## 2024